ginstrom/paladin-novel/manuscript/chapter-06.md

 More voices joined the cry.
 Torches converged on his position.
 Gond scrambled down the outer face, finding fewer handholds but driven by desperation.
 The ground rushed up to meet him.

 He dropped the final fifteen feet, hitting hard and rolling to absorb the impact.
 Pain shot through his ankle like a blade, but he forced himself upright.
-Behind him, crossbow bolts sparked off stone where he'd been moments before.
+Behind him, crossbow bolts sparked off the parapet where he'd been moments before.

 Gond ran, favoring his injured ankle but moving fast.
-Twenty yards ahead, a stream cut through the landscape, its banks lined with thick brush.
-He splashed into the calf-deep water, the cold shock driving away the pain for precious seconds.
+Ahead, a stream cut through the landscape, its banks lined with thick brush.
+Gond ran along the stream for twenty yards, then splashed into the calf-deep water, the cold shock driving away the pain for precious seconds.

 Instead of following the stream away from the city, he doubled back, wading downstream toward where the water entered Blackwater through an iron grating.
 The current tugged at his boots as he pressed himself against the stone arch above the grating, hidden in the shadows.